 - Fowls (that is, birds of the species Gallus gallus-laying hens) or guinea fowls must not be kept within 4.5 metres (or such greater distance as the council may determine in a particular case) of a dwelling, public hall, school or premises used for the manufacture, preparation, sale or storage of food

 - Poultry (ducks, pheasants, turkeys, geese etc) must not be kept within 30 metres of any building referred to as above

 - Floors of poultry houses must be paved with concrete or mineral asphalt underneath the roosts or perches.
 However, this does not apply to poultry houses that are not within 15.2 metres of a dwelling, public hall or school, or that are situated on clean sand.

 - Poultry yards must be so enclosed as to prevent the escape of poultry

-The Bokashi Bucket is a practical and convenient alternative for transforming kitchen waste into a nutrient rich soil conditioner.
-You can compost almost every kitchen food waste in your Bokashi Bucket including fruit and vegetables, prepared foods, cooked and uncooked meats and fish, cheese, eggs, bread, coffee grinds, tea bags, wilted flowers and tissues.
+The Bokashi Bin is a practical and convenient alternative for transforming kitchen waste into a nutrient rich soil conditioner.
+You can compost almost every kitchen food waste in your Bokashi Bin including fruit and vegetables, prepared foods, cooked and uncooked meats and fish, cheese, eggs, bread, coffee grinds, tea bags, wilted flowers and tissues.

 Page ID: 36758